 Study Group is committed to giving students the best possible learning experience as well as every possible opportunity to reach their career goals.
 For more information on Study Group, visit studygroup.com.

 College of Natural Health & Homeopathy offers flexible learning options recognising the varying needs of students today.
 The College is unique in that it has campuses throughout New Zealand.
-Equally, for those students choosing to study by distance, our programme allows you to study homeopathy anytime from virtually anywhere in the world.
+Equally, for those students choosing to study by distance within New Zealand, our programme allows you to study homeopathy anytime from virtually anywhere in the New Zealand.

 The College provides the highest standard of classical homeopathic training in New Zealand, demonstrated by Government accreditation with NZQA and an ongoing commitment to provide a high quality training programme supported by a well-structured curriculum delivered by skilled educators who are experts in their fields.
 The College believes that education should be an enjoyable experience.